Eka Ikpe

 Eka Ikpe is a Nigerian academic, creative economist and a professor of Development economics at King's College London.
 She is also the Director of the African Leadership Centre at King's College London.
-Her work focuses on structural transformation, peacebuilding, creative economies and development in Africa and the Global South.
+Her work focuses on structural transformation, peacebuilding, health, creative economies, and state capital and developmentalism in Africa and parts of Global South.

 Education

-Ikpe holds a BA in economics from the University of Leeds, MSc in economics (with reference to Africa) from the School of Oriental and African Studies (SOAS), University of London and PhD in economics from SOAS, University of London.
+Ikpe holds a Bachelor of Arts in economics from the University of Leeds, Master of Science in economics (with reference to Africa), and a PhD in economics from the School of Oriental and African Studies (SOAS).

 Career

-Ikpe is currently a professor of Economics and the Director of the African Leadership Centre at King's College London.
-She has served as a Reader in Development Economics and is a Global Board Member of the Overseas Development Institute (ODI).
+Ikpe is currently a Professor of Development Economics and the Director of the African Leadership Centre at King's College London.
+Her foci include creative economies, capital and developmentalism, industrial development, health, structural transformation, peacebuilding and reconstruction.
+She has contributed written evidence to the UK Parliament on peacebuilding in Africa, including mine action, which involves managing the dangers posed by land mines.

+Ikpe has also made media appearances on BBC World News, Al Jazeera, Radio France International, The Institute of Art and Ideas, and Mail & Guardian.
 She was a keynote speaker at the University of Warwick’s “Blood on the Leaves” conference on race, resistance, and memory.

-Her research interests include,Structural Transformation and Industrial Development in Africa, Peacebuilding and post-conflict reconstruction, Creative economies and health systems, Gender, security, and Development.

-She has contributed written evidence to the UK Parliament on mine action and peacebuilding in Africa.

-She has also made media appearances on BBC World News, Al Jazeera, and Radio France International, contributing expert commentary on African development, peacebuilding, and security issues.
+Ikpe is a Global Board Member of the Overseas Development Institute (ODI).